There is plenty of time to create a plan for finals, put it to action, and get ready to dominate those exams.

 Disclaimer: everyone is different and these tips will not work for everyone.
 If entering the witness protection program for two weeks is your worst nightmare, then do not do it.
 If you study all day and need to unwind every night, then do it.
 Everybody processes information and learns in their own way.
 Hopefully, you can use these tips and adapt them to your own needs.

-Follow your plan, study hard, and best of luck!
+Study hard, and best of luck!